 Texting and driving is a big no-no. We get that.
 People still do it, but it isn't from the misguided belief that they aren't being risky or, in some places, breaking the law.
 Yet what about texting and walking?
 It may not result in unintentional manslaughter (okay, it's much less likely to result in accidental death), but that doesn't mean it's harmless.

 In Japan, wireless carrier NTT Docomo has been trying to educate the public on the dangers of walking while having their eyes glued on a mobile device.
+In typical Japanese fashion, the company's doing so in an adorable, somewhat humorous fashion.
 Read More

 It never fails.
 You're walking along, reading your emails, not looking where you're going, and then boom!
 You trip over the cat and land nose-first into his empty food bowl.
 Transparent Screen aims to prevent this type of misstep by letting you see through your camera while you're walking.
 Unfortunately, it can't fix your cat's passive aggressive behavior, but we're sure an app like that is in the works.